NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 ## Introduction

 I in this blog post, I am investigating the current state of high precision JavaScript timers.
 High precision timing techniques were mostly used to launch CPU-level cache attacks such as [Spectre](https://spectreattack.com/spectre.pdf) and [Meltdown](https://meltdownattack.com/meltdown.pdf) from the browser.
 However, I am not (that) interested in cache attacks, I need high precision JavaScript timing techniques (amongst other endeavours) mostly to detect proxies and VPN usage.

 However, those papers are deeply amazing.
-I do not think that it get's much more better in IT Security.
-The sheer human creativity demonstrated by finding those attack paths is outstanding.
+I do not think that it get's much better in the field of IT Security.
+The sheer human creativity demonstrated by finding those attack vectors is simply outstanding.

 ---